A DNN Biophysics Model with Topological and Electrostatic Features: Results

-We plot $R^2$ in Fig.~\ref{fig_5}(a) with horizontal axis as number of features $N_f$ from the third column of Table~\ref{tb_ce_d1d2}.
-The validation of {\bf Purpose 1} is shown since blue squares are lower than the red ones.
-The validation of {\bf Purpose 2} is also shown since markers of the same color contain an increasing pattern as number of features increase until there are too many features.
-We also plot the best cases on using both Datasets in Fig.~\ref{fig_5}(b,c) and we can see the distribution of the data points are essentially around the $\hat{y} = y$ line. \\
+We plot the $R^2$ values in Fig.~\ref{fig_5}(a), where the horizontal axis represents the number of features $N_f$ given in the third column of Table~\ref{tb_ce_d1d2}.
+The validation of {\bf Purpose~1} is evident, as the blue squares are consistently lower than the red ones.
+The validation of {\bf Purpose~2} is also observed, as markers of the same color exhibit an increasing trend with the number of features until the feature set becomes excessively large.
+We also plot the best-performing cases for both datasets in Fig.~\ref{fig_5}(b) and (c), where the reference-predicted values are distributed closely around the $\hat{y} = y$ line.